The Office of Registration and Records welcomes your questions and comments.

 Here are answers to the questions we hear most often.
 For additional information, please contact us.

 - First, make sure you have met all your financial obligations with Student Financial Services.

-- Next, browse the 2019-2020 Elmhurst College Catalog to choose courses that interest you and help fulfill your course requirements.
+- Next, browse the 2020-2021 Elmhurst University Catalog to choose courses that interest you and help fulfill your course requirements.

 - Then, schedule a meeting with your adviser to discuss your choices.